KasparEtter/ef1p/pages/email/email.md

    which is how Thunderbird would find the configuration for my email address.
 6. If all previous attempts to find a configuration failed, Thunderbird resorts to guessing the mail servers.
-   It tries to connect to common server names such as `mail.<domain>`, `smtp.<domain>`, and `imap.<domain>` on the [default port numbers](#port-numbers) and checks whether they support TLS or [STARTTLS](#starttls-extension) and a [challenge-response authentication mechanism (CRAM)](#challenge-response-authentication-mechanism).
+   It tries to connect to common server names such as `mail.{Domain}`, `smtp.{Domain}`, and `imap.{Domain}` on the [default port numbers](#port-numbers) and checks whether they support TLS or [STARTTLS](#starttls-extension) and a [challenge-response authentication mechanism (CRAM)](#challenge-response-authentication-mechanism).
    The last check prevents Thunderbird from accidentally revealing the user's password to the wrong server.
    Unfortunately, CRAM is rather weak.
    The far better [salted challenge-response authentication mechanism (SCRAM)](#salted-challenge-response-authentication-mechanism) should be used instead.
-7. If guessing the mail servers also fails, the user has to enter the configuration manually.
+7. If all of the above steps fail, then the user has to enter the configuration themself.

-I've implemented the steps 2 to 5 of Thunderbird's discovery procedure in case you need to configure a mail client and don't know the required information.
+I've implemented steps 2 to 5 of Thunderbird's discovery procedure in case you need to configure a mail client and don't know the required information.
 The tool makes requests to the entered domain according to the above description and, if necessary, to [Thunderbird's database](https://autoconfig.thunderbird.net/v1.1/).